20jmdn/CISC121_002_Project_Nguyen_Jimmy/README.md

 ID: 2027 1459

 Acknowledgements: I used ChatGPT level 4 to help me display the outputs to the user in a more visually pleasing way.
+ChatGPT was also used to help me run two different functions in the Gradio portion of my code.